docutils/docutils/docutils/docs/user/config.rst

 parsed after the standard configuration files.
 Path settings [#pwd]_ in these files are resolved relative to the respective directory.

-The output_ setting is ignored.
+The output_path_ setting is ignored.

 dry_run
 ~~~~~~~